dherzey/bechdel-movies/terraform/README.md

 ## Configure and provision GCP resources
 Before using Terraform, a service account file is needed.
-The path of this file can be placed in [variables.tf](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform/variables.tf) within the following lines:
+The path to this file can be placed in [variables.tf](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform/variables.tf) within the following lines:
 ```
 variable "credentials" {
   description = "Location of service account credential file"